vipyan/Quizzical/README.md

 - Displays your score after completing the quiz
 - Option to play again
 - Responsive and clean UI
+- Automated tests for reliability and maintainability

+> Automated testing is integrated into the development workflow to ensure code reliability, support safe refactoring, and improve overall code quality.

 ## Getting Started